Yeye7812-sbu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 14-change_owner_and_group contains a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory

 File 101-symbolic_link_permissionsa contains a script that changes the owner and the group owner of _hello to vincent and staff respectively

+File 102-if_only contains a script that changes the owner of the file hello to betty only if it is owned by the user guillaume